Jason Wingard

 Want to book Jake Hirsch-Allen as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Jake advises startups, non-profits, investors, and foundations on AI policy, responsible technology, and strategies to improve education, employment, and social services.
-He also works with think tanks and AI institutes to help societies establish healthier relationships with technology while defending democracy and human rights.
+Today Jake advises startups, nonprofits, investors, and foundations on AI policy, responsible technology, and how to improve education, employment, and social services.
+He works closely with think tanks and AI institutes to help societies build healthier relationships with technology while defending democracy and human rights.
+Much of his recent work focuses on building international consensus on AI regulation and exploring how democratic practices can keep technology aligned with public values.

-With cybercrime projected to cost nearly $24 trillion by 2027, the threat to governments, businesses, and individuals grows every day.
-Drawing on recent high-profile attacks on critical infrastructure, Jake immerses participants in a hands-on crisis simulation.
-Using the concept of “Red-Teaming,” he demonstrates how organizations can proactively test and strengthen their defenses, equipping leaders with essential skills to protect sensitive data and public trust.
+With the global cost of cybercrime climbing into the tens of trillions of dollars, the threat to governments, businesses, and individuals grows by the day.
+Drawing on recent high-profile attacks on critical infrastructure, Jake puts participants inside a hands-on crisis simulation.
+Using the practice of "red-teaming," he shows how organizations can proactively test and strengthen their defenses, giving leaders the skills and instincts to protect sensitive data and public trust before an attack happens.

 | Basic Data Protection Information | |